Frazetta Learns Anatomy

 In a few short years, Frazetta’s skills rapidly developed.
 Falanga felt that he provided Frazetta all of the tools he had and it may be time to advance to the next level; training with the masters abroad.
 Falanga received intensive training in Italy in the late 1890s.
 Falanga hoped to bring Frazetta to Italy to train in a similar manner.

 A week prior to Frazetta’s 14th birthday, professor Michele Falanga passed away at the age of 72.
 The funeral was held at Fairchild Chapel in Brooklyn NY.
 Many attended.
-Frazetta and his peers were devastated as the loss.
+Frazetta and his peers were devastated by the loss.
 Michele Falanga was a devoted man to the arts and will always be remembered as Frazetta’s and many other artists’ first meaningful mentor.

 Frazetta’s plan to study in Italy ended but the Brooklyn Academy of Fine Arts continued on.
 The older, more established students continued the lessons for the younger students.
 The school finally closed its doors in 1945 and that was the end of Frazetta in art school.
 A short time later, Frazetta began to work at Standard/Better Comics with Ralph Mayo.
 While Mayo appreciated the style Frazetta had developed over the years he was quick to instruct Frazetta to get a firm grasp on human anatomy and provided Frazetta with a copy of ‘Constructive Anatomy’ by George Bridgman.
 Frazetta went home that same evening and copied the book from cover to cover, twice!
 The next day he arrived to work to show Mayo he had learned anatomy.
 Mayo laughed, “Oh, Frank, you haven’t learned anatomy.
 I’ve been studying for ten years and I still don’t really know the human anatomy.”